Genomon-Project/paplot-doc/config.rst

 4. mutation-matrix
 ----------------------

+Please prepare the input file for your own data (see the example file XXXX), and set the path at the [result_format_mut] section.
+For advanced settings, please see :doc:`config_mat`.
+Description for each item in :ref:`Input file format<data_format>`.

 If you do not want to change the output graph, only set [result_format_mut] according to your data.